enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Country Content Type
 --------------------

-To add structured data (such as countries), we need so-called content types.
+To add structured data (such as countries), we need so-called `content types <../developer/content-domain/content-types.html>`_.
 The content type defines the form (and underlying schema) of items you manage.

 Create a folder called "country" inside the "content-types" folder of your project.
 Then add the following file to this folder::